 The remainder of this paper is organized as follows.
 Section~\ref{section:related} reviews related work on QoS-aware routing, decentralized load balancing, and learning-based decision-making in the CC.
-Section~\ref{section:model} introduces the two-phased system model, describing both design-time and runtime behavior of the system, and QoS requirements definition.
-Section~\ref{section:problem} formalizes decentralized QoS-aware load balancing as an MP-MAB problem with heterogeneous rewards.
-Section~\ref{section:algorithms} proposes decentralized load-balancing algorithms as implementation of the QEdgeProxy, including QoS-pool construction, KDE-based estimation, $\varepsilon$-decay exploration, and SWRR-based request routing.
-Section~\ref{section:impl-qedgeproxy} presents the Kubernetes-native implementation of the QEdgeProxy, and Section~\ref{section:evaluation} reports the experimental evaluation conducted on an emulated CC testbed.
-Finally, Section~\ref{section:conclusion} concludes the paper and discusses directions for future work.
+Section~\ref{section:model} introduces the system model, describing both design-time and runtime behavior of the system, and QoS requirements definition.
+Section~\ref{section:problem} formalizes the decentralized QoS-aware load balancing problem as an MP-MAB problem with heterogeneous rewards.
+Section~\ref{section:algorithms} proposes the decentralized load-balancing algorithms implemented in QEdgeProxy, including QoS-pool construction, KDE-based estimation, $\varepsilon$-decay exploration, and SWRR-based request routing.
+Section~\ref{section:impl-qedgeproxy} details the Kubernetes-native implementation of the QEdgeProxy, and Section~\ref{section:evaluation} reports the experimental evaluation conducted on an emulated CC testbed.
+Finally, Section~\ref{section:conclusion} concludes the paper.
 In Table~\ref{tab:notation} we listed all the symbols used in the paper.